thayss-tech/FRAUD-DETECTION-PIPELINE/README.md

 ```

 #### Engineering Principles

 * **🛡️ Mathematical Scaling:** Because the dataset uses nominal values from a local African currency, amounts scale up to 92 million.
 We encapsulated a `StandardScaler` inside the pipeline to normalize these massive variances automatically.
+* **🌍 Market Adaptation (Data Shift):** This model acts as a Proof of Concept (PoC) calibrated specifically to the financial magnitudes of the original dataset.
+To deploy this architecture in different economic environments (e.g., using USD or BRL), the pipeline simply requires a fine-tuning phase (`pipeline.fit(X_local, y_local)`) with regional data.
+This allows the internal Scaler to automatically learn the new local means and standard deviations, effortlessly adapting its detection thresholds to any currency's reality.
 * **⚡ No Data Leakage:** Categorical mapping (`OneHotEncoder` with `drop="first"`) and numerical scaling happen strictly inside the Pipeline, meaning test data is never "peeked" at during the training phase.
 * **📊 Multivariate Pattern Recognition:** The EDA revealed that single behaviors (like a balance dropping to zero) are done by 1.2 million legitimate users.
 The pipeline evaluates the entire combination of variables simultaneously, outperforming simple human-coded business rules.